14dstcyr/smart-store-ddstcyr/README.md

 #### Validation Process:

---Visual Consistency ChecksVerified that totals across cards and matrix visuals aligned (e.g., Total Sales matched row/column totals).
+- Visual Consistency ChecksVerified that totals across cards and matrix visuals aligned (e.g., Total Sales matched row/column totals).

---Filter Logic ValidationSlicers were tested (e.g., Region, Product Category) to ensure all visuals updated correctly.
+- Filter Logic ValidationSlicers were tested (e.g., Region, Product Category) to ensure all visuals updated correctly.

---Measure AccuracyDAX formulas were reviewed for logic and tested against visual outputs.
+- Measure AccuracyDAX formulas were reviewed for logic and tested against visual outputs.
 Formatting (currency, decimals) was adjusted for clarity.

---Cross-Check with Raw DataTotals were confirmed using a manual check in the data view and by using a matrix table with subtotals.
+- Cross-Check with Raw DataTotals were confirmed using a manual check in the data view and by using a matrix table with subtotals.

---Actionability ReviewFinal dashboard confirmed to provide clear and actionable insights (e.g., Laptops sold best, East region dominated sales).
+- Actionability ReviewFinal dashboard confirmed to provide clear and actionable insights (e.g., Laptops sold best, East region dominated sales).

 *Conclusion:This testing process ensured that all calculations were valid, visuals were accurate, and the dashboard supports meaningful business decision-making.